alaiacano/pycube/README.md

 Check out the [demo.py](https://github.com/alaiacano/pycube/blob/master/demo.py) file.
 It simply parses a line from stdin, builds the data dict and updates cube.
 I've been sending data into cube like this:

 	tail -f logfile | grep "optional filter" | ./demo.py

+## Viewing the graphs

+The page will be hosted on `http://localhost:1081/`.
+See https://github.com/square/cube/wiki/Queries for example queries.